chrisduffey/hello-world/README.md

 There are 16 students in my class
 My instructors name is Jamie
+My TA is Elliot
-This edit was on my own not following insturctions
+This edit was on my own not following insturctions Today is the second day of class